Credit Cards

 Why are the Fees different?

-When passing fees onto the client, a larger amount is being charged onto the card.
+When passing fees onto the client, a larger amount is being charged to the card.
 This impacts the fees and increases their amount slightly.
 Well, now the fee has increased so we need to pass that to the client which increases the amount that is going to be charged on the card.
 This impacts the fees again and so on.
-This back and forth situation causes the fees to be slightly higher when passing the transfer and processing fees to the client.
-This is also why the equations for calculating these situations is different for embracing the fees vs passing the fees to the client.
+This back-and-forth situation causes the fees to be slightly higher when passing the transfer and processing fees to the client.
+This is also why the equations for calculating these situations are different for embracing the fees vs passing the fees to the client.